Reward function compression facilitates goal-dependent reinforcement learning: Results

 \subsection{Experiment 1: Goal-dependent value attribution is impacted by load}

 Our conceptual model (Figure \ref{fig:schematic}) proposes that participants will, over time, try to infer a simplified reward function that can be applied to the presented outcome, as opposed to remembering each goal image separately and later comparing it to the experienced outcome.
 The easier the reward function compression process, the faster goal-dependent reward functions can be ascribed to long-term memory, freeing up cognitive resources for the learning process itself.
 If only one goal is being pursued across a set of trials, it is easy to compress reward information from the complex fractal goal image to one or a few defining attributes (e.g., color, pattern, etc.) that distinguish it from the nongoal image.
 When multiple goals are present across trials, such an operation increases the load on WM and thus becomes harder.
 Therefore, we predicted that modulating the number of goal images in each block would result in performance gains or losses.
+Returning to our chess example, this would be akin to working toward a single target position across many games vs. juggling a repertoire of several distinct target positions.
+The latter is harder because resources needed for learning must be spared for active goal maintenance.